IgorBuchelnikov/ObservableComputations/README.md

 * instead of enumerating the source collection and subscribing to the [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore- 3.1) event, the property value is read and the [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netcore-3.1) event is subscribed.
 * the value passed to the *sourceOcDispatcher* parameter is used to dispatch the property value change (setter of *PropertyDispatching&lt;THolder, TResult&gt;.Value*) to the *sourceOcDispatcher* thread, if this change is made in another thread.

+Note how *DispatcherPriority.Background* is passed through *sourceOcDispatcherPriority* parameter of *PropertyDispatching* class constructor  to *WpfOcDispatcher.Invoke* method.

 The above example is not the only design option.
 Here is another option (XAML has not changed):

 ```csharp
 using System;